roytang/blog/content/posts/2008/11/drafting-with-roy-1-triple-shards.md

 url: /2008/11/drafting-with-roy-1-triple-shards/
 ---

 Just kidding.
-I don&#8217;t have a draft cap or anything.
+I don&'t have a draft cap or anything.
 I went drafting with our would-be GP Taipei contingent last November 12 (Wednesday).
-I actually almost never play sanctioned matches outside of the weekend tournaments, but I was a bit tired from work and wanted to blow off steam, so I went ahead to Robinson&#8217;s Galleria and waited a couple of hours for the 8-man draft to fill up.
+I actually almost never play sanctioned matches outside of the weekend tournaments, but I was a bit tired from work and wanted to blow off steam, so I went ahead to Robinson&'s Galleria and waited a couple of hours for the 8-man draft to fill up.

 I opened with Cruel Ultimatum as my first pick, then got a couple of white weenies (Akrasan Squire and Sigiled Paladin) before getting a 4th-pick Agony Warp.
 I grabbed some more blue and black fliers and felt myself going into Grixis again.

-Second pack I opened Flameblast Dragon, Oblivion Ring, Branching Bolt, Soul&#8217;s Fire, etc. I gazed longingly at the removal for a bit before tucking away my flying bomb rare.
+Second pack I opened Flameblast Dragon, Oblivion Ring, Branching Bolt, Soul&'s Fire, etc. I gazed longingly at the removal for a bit before tucking away my flying bomb rare.
 I got a Resounding Thunder later on and also rare-drafted Rafiq of the Many and Ad Nauseaum.

-Here&#8217;s my draft deck:
+Here&'s my draft deck: